csebooks/artificial-intelligence/content.en/ii-problem-solving/_index.md

 **_only if not in the frontier or explored set_**

-**Figure 3.7** An informal description of the general tree-search and graph-search algo- rithms.
+**Figure 3.7** An informal description of the general tree-search and graph-search algorithms.
 The parts of GRAPH-SEARCH marked in bold italic are the additions needed to handle repeated states.

 In other cases, redundant paths are unavoidable.
 This includes all problems where the actions are reversible, such as route-finding problems and sliding-block puzzles.
-Route- finding on a **rectangular grid** (like the one used later for Figure 3.9) is a particularly impor-RECTANGULAR GRID
+Routefinding on a **rectangular grid** (like the one used later for Figure 3.9) is a particularly impor-RECTANGULAR GRID

 tant example in computer games.
 In such a grid, each state has four successors, so a search tree of depth d that includes repeated states has 4d leaves; but there are only about 2d2 distinct states within d steps of any given state.
 For d = 20, this means about a trillion nodes but only about 800 distinct states.
 Thus, following redundant paths can cause a tractable problem to become intractable.
 This is true even for algorithms that know how to avoid infinite loops.